CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Related Work

 \textbf{Neural Scene Representations.} The field of novel view synthesis was revolutionized by Neural Radiance Fields (NeRF), mapping 5D coordinates (position and viewing direction) to volumetric density and color \citep{mildenhall2020nerf}.
 In the context of NeRF, the LoD problem manifests primarily as aliasing when viewing scenes at different scales.
 This was addressed by \citet{barron2021mipnerf} in Mip-NeRF.
 Other works like Strata-NeRF have explored imposing discrete structures onto implicit fields, representing a form of discrete LoD for NeRFs \citep{dhiman2023strata}.
 The development of methods like Instant-NGP accelerated NeRF training times, making these implicit methods more practical \citep{mueller2022instant}.
 To bridge the gap between the quality of implicit methods and the speed of traditional rasterization, explicit neural representations were developed.
 Early works like Plenoxels \citep{fridovich2022plenoxels} and TensoRF \citep{chen2022tensorf} discretized the scene into explicit representations, enabling much faster training and rendering.
-The most significant breakthrough in this area has been 3D Gaussian Splatting (3DGS) \citep{kerbl20233d}.
-3DGS represents a scene as a collection of millions of explicit 3D Gaussian primitives and uses a highly optimized, differentiable rasterizer to achieve real-time, high-fidelity rendering.
+The most significant breakthrough in this area has been 3DGS \citep{kerbl20233d}.
 The return to an explicit, primitive-based representation makes the vast body of knowledge on geometric LoD directly relevant once again, creating a fertile ground for new frameworks like ours.